 - Dr. Seuss, The Lorax

 The Leonard Schine Preserve in Westport is located at Glendinning Place off Rte.
 57/Weston Road.
 If coming from Merritt Pkwy, take exit 42 and go North on Weston Road/Rte 57.
 Drive until the first set of lights which is where Weston Road meets Lyons Plains Road and Ford Road.
 Go through this light approx 200 feet and take first left on Glendinning Place, a private road.
 Drive approx 150 feet and the preserve entrance will be on your right at the wooden guard rails.
+Park in front of the wooden guard rails.
 You will see a preserve sign at the roadside and a kiosk 20 feet in the woods.
 (See map).
+Note: a local business is further down Glendinning Place.
 If you have any questions, call David at 203-331-1906 or email email@example.com